Every human being has the right to live without fear of persecution and discrimination.

 Ending statelessness

 Currently, millions of people around the world have been deprived of their nationality.
 They are told that they have no nationality, no citizenship.
 They are denied access to education, health care and legal employment.
 They cannot open a bank account, buy a house, or even get married.
-UNHCR has a mandate to identify stateless people, protect their rights, and is committed to ending statelessness by 2024.
+UNHCR has a mandate to identify stateless people, protect their rights, and launched the Global Alliance to End Statelessness in 2024, following its #IBelong campaign.

-Indeed, UNHCR launched the #IBelong campaign in November 2014 to support governments around the world, in partnership with civil society and stateless people, in order to end statelessness by 2024.
+Indeed, UNHCR launched the #IBelong campaign in November 2014 to support governments around the world, in partnership with civil society and stateless people, in order to end statelessness.
 To do so, UNHCR works with international organizations, NGOs, governments and civil society to, among other things, analyse gaps in legislation, assess possible solutions, protect the rights of stateless people, and ensure that they are recognized.